lucagiove/luchizz/README.md

  and more..

 **Quick packages deployment**

  Luchizz script has a default ``packages.yaml`` with categorized sections for packages to be installed.
  List of common used packages can be easily extended and customized.

 **Extra commands**

  - ``z`` jump around shell script
  - ``detectip`` what's my ip command

+**Apt tuning**

+ - Disable backports repository (normally less stable and reliable)
+ - Disable automatic installation for recommended and suggested packages

+**Install ssh keys for authentication**

+ For each ``.pub`` key in ``$HOME/.ssh`` will be prompted a request to copy the public certificate to the remote system ``authorized_key``.

 Credits
 -------